Welcome to Spirit of the Wind

 You can help us too by donating to our cause!

-Each donation can help to offset costs for this event, which will be free of charge for the participants.
+Each donation can help offset costs for this event, which will be free for participants.

-Our next event will host 15 kids and their parents (a maximum of 50 people).
+Our next event will host 15 to 20 kids and their parents (a maximum of 50 people).

 We will have an Arts & Crafts station with beads and necklace materials, allowing attendees to create their bead ornaments and learn about the Native American Beadwork Tradition.